oracle/bots-node-sdk/MESSAGE_MODEL.md

 Except for the `rawConversationMessage` method, each method has optional arguments to set a `headerText`, `footerText`, a list of `actions`, and a list of [keywords](#keywords).
 Global actions can be added to the message by using the `addGlobalActions` method.

-**NOTE**: The SDK also contains `postbackConversationMessage` and `locationConversationMessage` methods, but since these are inbound-only messages, you will not create such messages in custom components or entity event handlers.
+> **NOTE**: The SDK also contains `postbackConversationMessage` and `locationConversationMessage` methods, but since these are inbound-only messages, you will not create such messages in custom components or entity event handlers.
 A postback message is received when the user taps a postback action button in the chat client, a location message is received when the user sends his current geo location in the chat client.
 <br/><br/>
-The various action types can be created with the following static methods in the `MessageModel` class:
+You can create the various action types by using the following static methods in the `MessageModel` class:

 | Type | Method
 |--|--